JJ/hoborg/text/text.md

 clown posse, came out of it. tiptoeing on his apparently too small dancing shoes.
 His blackface mask was starting to melt due to the New Orleans heat and it was becoming a pink and gray mess leaking goo on his white gown.
-He came to the truck where Rufus was struggling to get Manuel loose.
+He came up to the truck where Rufus was struggling to get Manuel loose.

-"Leave that alone."
+"Leave that thing alone."
 Cracker said, not very loud, but so clearly that I could hear it among the din of the parade and the rest of the circus.
 Rufus shivered, but kept going at the straps.

 "Stop the truck!"
 He yelled this time.
 The truck shuddered to a stop, and Rufus fell back on his bottom.

-"Come down from there.
-You'll get it back in time for the show.
+"I would ask you to let that go and come down from there.
+You don't need to worry, you'll get it back in time for the show.
 For now, let it bask in the glory of the people.
-He's a hero."
-Ted said, extending his arms in a way that managed to be threatening.
+He's a hero.
+Manuel, the Manly Mechanical Man!"
+Ted said, extending his arms in a way that managed to be threatening at the same time it asked for the applause of everybody surrounding them.

 "But..."
 Rufus said, while trying to stand up.

 "Boy, get it running again!"
 Ted said to the truck driver.
-Rufus was trying to stand up and fell down again.
+Rufus was barely crouching and fell down again.

 "But...
 It's dented!"
-Rufus managed to say.
+Rufus managed to say from the floor.

 "Yes.
-Don't repair it.
+You don't dare repair it.
 They are combat wounds, and must be worn with pride!"
 Ted said while walking back to the clown car.

-Rufus crept down from the truck and walked crestfallen back to his wagon.
+Rufus didn't dare to try anything after that.
+He lied there for a while and eventually, when he noticed the truck was picking up speed, crept down from the truck and walked crestfallen back to his wagon.
 The rest of the parade proceeded loudly and I continued doing my job and wondering if this was a chance or a trap.
 I would discover soon enough.